Witlingo: History

 In May 2017, with the launch of The Motley Fool on Microsoft Cortana, Witlingo was one of the first voice recognition providers to launch a brand company on all three platforms: Amazon Alexa, Google Assistant, and Microsoft Cortana.
-On July 11, 2017, Witlingo launched an service that enables companies and organizations to voice enable their Facebook pages.
+On July 11, 2017, Witlingo launched a service that enables companies and organizations to voice enable their Facebook pages.
 On August 8, 2017, the company launched its Voice First Portal offering for all three platforms.
 In the December 2018, Wilingo launched Castlingo, its Microcasting service, then in 2019 its Witlingo Communities product.

-Currently, Witlingo is enabling businesses and organizations launch ChatGPT based chatbots and voicebots.
+Currently, Witlingo is focused on enabling staff at senior living communities to communicate effectively and efficiently with residents and their care givers using the Witlingo platform.

+Most recently, Witlingo announced Whitney, its personal companion designed specifically to help alleviate loneliness in the context of senior living.